-You may also refer to my blog post of July 16, 2012, if you have a concern regarding preparing your initial application for security clearance and you have some information or issues in your background that gives you pause for concern.
+You may also refer to my previous blog post if you have a concern regarding preparing your initial application for security clearance and you have some information or issues in your background that gives you pause for concern.

 The manner in which the situation usually arises is that the government issues a Statement of Reasons (SOR) expressing an intent to revoke a security clearance.
 That document is provided to the facility security officer who, in turn, gives it to the person whose clearance is being revoked.
 It is very important to act promptly when you receive a SOR.
 You will have due process rights, one of which is to request a hearing before an Administrative Law Judge (ALJ).
 We always recommend that security clearance applicants timely respond to the SOR and ALWAYS request a hearing before an ALJ.
 In our estimation, this is the single best opportunity to get or retain a security clearance in light of the receipt of a SOR.

 DOD Directive 5220.6 sets forth all policies, responsibilities, and procedures of the Defense Industrial Personnel Security Clearance Review Program.
 Per the directive, it applies to the Department of Defense, the military departments, and the defense agencies/DOD components.
 This directive is used by the government to determine whether it is clearly consistent with the national interest to grant or continue a security clearance for an applicant.

 Reinstating Your Clearance: Rebuttal Statements & Requesting a Hearing